- Olea – (Latin) Olive.

 - Because it is drought and cold resistant, it is a good choice for gardens on the Highveld.

-- Good wildlife friendly plants, attracting many insects, butterflies and birds.
+- Good wildlife friendly plants, attracting many insects and birds.

 - An ideal evergreen shade tree or for making an evergreen avenue.